Lightstreamer/Lightstreamer-lib-client-haxe/README.md

 # Lightstreamer Client SDKs

-The Lightstreamer Client SDKs are a suite of libraries designed to work on different platforms but exposing the same API.
+The Lightstreamer Client SDKs are a suite of libraries designed to work on different platforms (**Web**, **Node.JS**, **Android**, **Java SE**, **.NET**, and **Python**) but exposing the same API.
+The project is based on the [Haxe](https://haxe.org) language and each native library is derived by transpiling the Haxe code, adding specific code and modules, and wrapping the interfaces.
+The result is a fully native library for each target platform.\
+Other platforms are available, which expose the same API but are not derived from this Haxe project.
+In particular, a [Swift SDK](https://github.com/Lightstreamer/Lightstreamer-lib-client-swift) is available for **Apple** platforms.

 The API enables any application to communicate bidirectionally with a Lightstreamer Server, that is to subscribe to real-time data pushed by a Server and to send messages to a Server.
 It offers automatic recovery from connection failures, automatic selection of the best available transport, and full decoupling of subscription and connection operations.
 It is responsible of forwarding the subscriptions to the Server and re-forwarding all the subscriptions whenever the connection is broken and then reopened.